-In constant demand as a singer of new and contemporary music, Plitmann has appeared as soloist in several world premieres, including Paul Revere’s Ride with the Atlanta Symphony, written by Pulitzer Prize-winning composer David Del Tredici; Esa-Pekka Salonen’s Wing on Wing with the Los Angeles Philharmonic under the baton of the composer; Mr. Tambourine Man with the Minnesota Orchestra; and Two Awakenings and a Double Lullaby, a song cycle written for her by Pulitzer Prize-winner Aaron Jay Kernis.
+In constant demand as a singer of new and contemporary music, Hila Plitmann has appeared and continues to appear as a soloist in numerous world premieres.
+Past premieres include Pulitzer Prize-winner David Del Tredici’s Dum Dee Tweedle with the Detroit Symphony Orchestra under Leonard Slatkin, Frank Zappa’s orchestral staged version of 200 Motels with the Los Angeles Philharmonic under Esa-Pekka Salonen, Richard Danielpour’s Darkness in the Ancient Valley with the Nashville Symphony Orchestra, Corigliano’s Mr. Tambourine Man with the Minnesota Orchestra, and Two Awakenings and a Double Lullaby, a song-cycle written for her by Pulitzer Prize-winner Aaron Jay Kernis.

 Some of her future involvements are the world premiere of Mark Adamo’s opera Becoming Santa Claus, with the Dallas Opera; a recording and world premiere of Richard Danielpour’s String Quartet No. 7 with the Del Ray String Quartet, for Naxos; and the world premiere of Paola Prestini’s opera Gilgamesh in Boston, as part of the Ouroboros Trilogy Opera Project.